meet-modi-20/Restaurant_Analysis_Cognifyz-IT-Solution-Internship/README.md

 # 🍽️ Cognifyz Data Analysis Internship

 ## 📌 Overview
-This repository contains all the tasks completed during my **Data Analysis Internship at Cognifyz Technologies**.
+This repository contains all the tasks completed during my **Data Analysis Internship at Cognifyz IT Solution**.
 The project focuses on data cleaning, exploratory data analysis (EDA), visualization, geospatial analysis, and extracting valuable business insights from restaurant data.

 ## 🛠️ Technologies Used
 - Python